 Lemonade Insurance Review: Is Lemonade Insurance Good?

 Lemonade is an excellent insurance provider if you want cost-effective insurance, fast.
-It’s easy to get a quote and purchase coverage online in just a few minutes.
+It’s easy to get a quote and apply to purchase coverage online in just a few minutes.
 However, Lemonade doesn’t offer many discounts or endorsements, so it’s best for people who want no-frills coverage.